appfit/AppFit/README.md

 ### Licensing

-AppFit is completely open-source, free to you and covered by the Apache 2.0 license.
+AppFit is completely open-source, free to use and covered by the Apache 2.0 license.

 ### Support or Contact